 Ensure safety at home

 At Charlie Health, our team of expert clinicians are here to support you and your loved ones.
-Charlie Health provides virtual-first intensive outpatient treatments, consisting of live group, individual, and family therapy multiple times per week to ensure a higher level of care for a successful recovery.
-To learn more about Charlie Health and find a treatment program that’s right for you, please call (406)-361-3001.
+Charlie Health provides virtual-first intensive outpatient treatments, consisting of supported groups, individual therapy, and family therapy multiple times per week to ensure a higher level of care for a successful recovery.
+To learn more about Charlie Health and find a treatment program that’s right for you, fill out our quick get-started form today.